 After finishing classroom studies, students complete clinical rotations under the supervision of an instructor or physician.
 Rotation areas include emergency medicine, family medicine, pediatrics and obstetrics and gynecology.
 The Association of Physician Assistants in Obstetrics and Gynecology (APAOG) provides a list of core competencies a PA student should master in the OB/GYN rotation.
 These include recognizing the signs of pregnancy and menopause, knowing contraindications of drugs during pregnancy and being able to interpret Pap smear results.

 To become certified, PAs must pass the Physician Assistant National Certifying Examination (PANCE), which is administered by the National Commission on Certification of Physician Assistants (NCCPA).
 The exam is delivered in multiple-choice format and administered at computer-based testing centers across the country.
 Upon passing the exam, an individual may begin using the title Physician Assistant - Certified (PA-C).
 To become licensed, PAs typically need to send their scores from the PANCE and their PA program transcript to the state's licensing board.

 Step 5: Meet Continuing Education Requirements

 To maintain certification and licensure, PAs must complete continuing medical education (CME) units on an ongoing basis.
 The NCCPA requires professionals to submit documentation of 100 CME units every two years and pay a recertification fee in order to remain certified.
-Every six years, PAs must also take a recertification exam.
-Beginning in 2014, the NCCPA will begin implementing a 10-year cycle to replace the 6-year cycle.
+Every ten years, PAs must also take a recertification exam.

 - Join a professional organization.
 Joining an organization such as the APAOG will give professionals access to opportunities to earn CME units.
 Membership benefits also include networking opportunities, professional support and updates on new developments in the field.